Wake Forest Demon Deacons: Golf

 The women's golf team has had some success as well.
-They won 5 ACC team championships in 1986, 1994, 1995, 2009, and 2010.
-They had also won 7 ACC individual championships in 1986, 1993, 1995, 1998, 2009, 2010, and 2011.
+They won 6 ACC team championships in 1986, 1994, 1995, 2009, 2010, and 2022.
+They have also won 7 ACC individual championships in 1986, 1993, 1995, 1998, 2009, 2010, and 2011.
 In the NCAA regionals, they had won their region twice, 1994 (East) and 1995 (East).
 Jennifer Kupcho won the individual national title in 2018 and the Augusta National Women's Amateur in 2019.
+Wake Forest advanced to the NCAA Division I Women's Golf Championship six straight years, 2018–2024 (no championship held in 2020 due to COVID-19), finishing as runner-up to Duke in 2018, then winning their first national title in 2023, defeating the University of Southern California in the NCAA Championship match play finals.

 Several well-known players include Arnold Palmer, Lanny Wadkins, Jay Haas, Billy Andrade, Bill Haas, Curtis Strange, Robert Wrenn, Scott Hoch, Webb Simpson, Will Zalatoris, and Grayson Murray.

 Soccer

 Wake Forest is a consistent national title contender in men's soccer.
 In recent years several players from the program have played professionally in Major League Soccer, including Brian Carroll, Will Hesmer, Brian Edwards, Michael Lahoud, Michael Parkhurst, James Riley, Scott Sealy, Sam Cronin, and Wells Thompson.
 In 2006 the team advanced to the final four of the NCAA tournament where they were defeated in a penalty kick shootout by the University of California, Santa Barbara.
 They captured the 2007 NCAA Division I Men's Soccer Championship defeating Ohio State.